Printed circuit board: Component mounting

 "Through hole" components are mounted by their wire leads passing through the board and soldered to traces on the other side.
 "Surface mount" components are attached by their leads to copper traces on the same side of the board.
 A board may use both methods for mounting components.
 PCBs with only through-hole mounted components are now uncommon.
 Surface mounting is used for transistors, diodes, IC chips, resistors, and capacitors.
 Through-hole mounting may be used for some large components such as electrolytic capacitors and connectors.

-The first PCBs used through-hole technology, mounting electronic components by leads inserted through holes on one side of the board and soldered onto copper traces on the other side.
+The first PCBs used through-hole technology, mounting electronic components by inserting leads through holes on one side of the board and soldering onto copper traces on the other side.
 Boards may be single-sided, with an unplated component side, or more compact double-sided boards, with components soldered on both sides.
 Horizontal installation of through-hole parts with two axial leads (such as resistors, capacitors, and diodes) is done by bending the leads 90 degrees in the same direction, inserting the part in the board (often bending leads located on the back of the board in opposite directions to improve the part's mechanical strength), soldering the leads, and trimming off the ends.
 Leads may be soldered either manually or by a wave soldering machine.
-Through-hole manufacture adds to board cost by requiring many holes to be drilled accurately, and it limits the available routing area for signal traces on layers immediately below the top layer on multi-layer boards, since the holes must pass through all layers to the opposite side.
-Once surface-mounting came into use, small-sized SMD components were used where possible, with through-hole mounting only of components unsuitably large for surface-mounting due to power requirements or mechanical limitations, or subject to mechanical stress which might damage the PCB (e.g. by lifting the copper off the board surface).

 Surface-mount technology emerged in the 1960s, gained momentum in the early 1980s, and became widely used by the mid-1990s.
 Components were mechanically redesigned to have small metal tabs or end caps that could be soldered directly onto the PCB surface, instead of wire leads to pass through holes.
 Components became much smaller and component placement on both sides of the board became more common than with through-hole mounting, allowing much smaller PCB assemblies with much higher circuit densities.
 Surface mounting lends itself well to a high degree of automation, reducing labor costs and greatly increasing production rates compared with through-hole circuit boards.
 Components can be supplied mounted on carrier tapes.
 Surface mount components can be about one-quarter to one-tenth of the size and weight of through-hole components, and passive components much cheaper.
 However, prices of semiconductor surface mount devices (SMDs) are determined more by the chip itself than the package, with little price advantage over larger packages, and some wire-ended components, such as 1N4148 small-signal switch diodes, are actually significantly cheaper than SMD equivalents.